vdeturckheim/binary-downloader/README.md

 This module supports https proxy.
-If an URL is present in the `https_proxy`, the `HTTPS_PROXY` or the `npm_config_proxy` environment variable, the download of the binary will be done thorough this URL using the `https-proxy-agent` module.
+If an URL is present in the `https_proxy`, the `HTTPS_PROXY` or the `npm_config_proxy` environment variable, the download of the binary will be done through this URL using the `https-proxy-agent` module.
 Alternatively, using `http_proxy` or `HTTPS_PROXY` environment variables will use the `http-proxy-agent` module.